Subframe Assembly - Rear (Remove and Replace)

 - Disconnect the air supply from the rear subframe lifting tool.

-- Move the rear subframe and rear subframe lifting tool away from the vehicle.
+- Move the rear subframe assembly and rear subframe lifting tool away from the vehicle.

 -